I thought about writing a reply to S2000's “At The Bottom Of The Totem Pole” story and decided to reluctantly

 Let's get this out in the open here and now, S2000's main beef with this guy's remarks were that he felt his character was brought into question.

-I don't want to go there as I've never met S2000 and although I exchanged a number of emails with him and sent him some children's books at his request I can only judge him by his own writings, his omissions and reading between the lines.
+I don't want to go there as I've never met S2000 and although I exchanged a number of emails with him and sent him some children's books at his request I can only judge him by his own writings, his omissions and reading between